Carol3015/Carol3015/README.md

-olá, sou a Carol
+olá, sou a Carol.
-sou uma pessoa comunicativa, e paciente pretento cursar engenharia civil
+sou uma pessoa comunicativa, e paciente. pretento cursar engenharia civil.

 <!---
 Carol3015/Carol3015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.